-to whi, order to a activities.
-Sec. a comprehensive analysis on which international standards (and similar) documents are applicable to which facilities, and any gaps, has commenced but is not yet completed; it should be pursued in
+• a comprehensive analysis on which international standards (and similar) documents are applicable to which facilities, and any gaps, has commenced but is not yet completed; it should be pursued in order to ascertain appropriate consideration of international standards' in ARPANSA's licensing activities.
+See Action Plan item 14.